napari/napari.github.io/howtos/layers/labels.md

 # Labels layer tutorial

-+++

-Welcome to the tutorial on the **napari** `Labels` layer!

-This tutorial assumes you have already installed **napari**, know how to launch the viewer, and are familiar with its layout.
-For help with installation see our [installation](./installation) tutorial.
-For help getting started with the viewer see our [getting started](./getting_started) tutorial.
-For help understanding the organisation of the viewer, including things like the layers list, the layer properties widgets, the layer control panels, and the dimension sliders see our [napari viewer](./viewer) tutorial.

 This tutorial will teach you about the **napari** `Labels` layer, including using the layer to display the results of image segmentation analyses, and how to manually segment images using the paintbrush and fill buckets.
 At the end of